Mahesh-Bauri/My-Docs/README.md

 # My-Docs
-This docs All types of Websites resources.
+This docs has All types of Websites resources.